Governing Law and Law-Making

 Can laws be lawless?
 The answer, since the Nuremberg trials following World War II, is — and ought to remain — very clear: Yes.
 Some “laws” are lawless, and to obey them should be a crime.

 Under Hitler, the German Rechtsstaat was (at its very best) merely a Gesetzesstaat — a state that rules by laws — and that turned out to be absurdly inadequate.
-Since Nazism’s eclipse, German jurisprudence has rightly sought to pioneer the Rechtsstaat as a “law-based state” in which “law” is itself “based” on principles that cannot be fouled or flouted by anyone or anything, including the parliament and the German constitution or (as it is well-named) Basic Law.
+Since Nazism’s eclipse, German jurisprudence has rightly sought to pioneer the Rechtsstaat as a “law-based state” in which “law” is itself “based” on principles that must not be fouled or flouted by anyone or anything, including the parliament and the German constitution or (as it is well-named) Basic Law.

 The theory that law is whatever the ruler says it is, ipse-dixet, has caused much harm over the eons.
-Byzantine in origins, this mad “convenience” was remarkably popular prior to the defeat of Hitler.
+Byzantine in origins, this “convenience” was remarkably popular prior to the defeat of Hitler.
 The theory is sometimes called legal positivism.
 Following World War II, the world increasingly abandoned legal positivism, but the idea remained central to Soviet and post-Soviet law.
-And it remains imbedded in post-Soviet legal eduction.
+And it remains imbedded in post-Soviet legal education.

 The Ten Principles

 First Principle: The Hierarchy of Sources of Law

 Rule of Law, properly understood, consists of more than the written texts of “positive” — that is, enacted — treaties, constitutions, statutes, decrees, and administrative rules and regulations.
 Although these, as well as judicial decisions, etc., point to the Rule of Law, it transcends them.